Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/SAT_Bootprep.md

         arch: aarch64
 ```

-### Define BOS Session Templates
+### Define BOS session templates

 The BOS session templates are defined under the `session_templates` key.
 Each
 session template must provide values for the `name`, `image`, `configuration`,
 and `bos_parameters` keys.
 The `name` key defines the name of the resulting BOS
 session template.
 The `image` key defines the image to use in the BOS session
 template.
 One of the following keys must be present under the `image` key:

 - Use an `ims` key to specify an existing image or recipe in IMS.